gsoules/AvantSearch/README.md

 #### Layouts

-The Layouts option lets you specify different ways to present search results in table view.
-The layouts you define here will appear as Table Layout options on the Advanced Search page, and in the green Change Layout list that appears on at the top of search results to the left of the blue Modify Search button.
+The Layouts option lets you specify different ways to present search results in Table Vew.
+The layouts you define here will appear in the Layout Selector and on the Advanced Search page.

 ###### Format:
-* Specify each layout on a separate row ending with a semicolon.
+* Specify each layout on a separate row
-* Each row must contain: *ID*, *Access*, *Name*: *Columns*;
-* The layout Name must be followed by a colon.
+* On each row specify: *ID*, *Name*, *'admin'* (optional), a colon, comma-separated list of columns
-* The *ID* specifier must start with 'L' followed by an integer >= 2.
+* The *ID* must start with 'L' followed by an integer e.g. 'L3'.
 The numbers do not have to be consecutive.
-The layout ID L1 is reserved for the Detail layout.
+* The ID 'L1' is reserved for the Detail layout described in the next section.
-* The *Access* specifier must be either `public` or `admin` to indicate if anyone can see the layout or only someone logged in as an administrator.
+* Specify `admin` after the *Name* to indicate that only a logged in administrator can see and use the layout.

-* The *Name* specifier is text that briefly describes the layout.
-* The *Columns* specified is a comma-separated list of element names chosen from those in the Result Element list.
-If you decided to add a new column to a layout, make sure to add it to the Result Element list if it's not already there, otherwise that column won't appear in the layout.
+The purpose of the ID is to uniquely identify a layout in the query string for Table View page.
+You can use this query string as a link on web pages to display search results in a specific layout.
+The ID ensures that those results will appear using the correct layout even if you change the layout's *Name* or its position in the Layouts list.

 Below is an example specification of Layouts.
-Note that each layout except L1 begins with Identifier and Title.
-This is not required, but its helpful for users to always see this information on each layout.
-Remember also that the order in which columns appear in a layout is the order in which they appear in the Search Results list.
-For instance, in the example below, you could list Publisher before Creator, but if Creator precedes Publisher in the Search Results list, that will be the order of the columns regardless of the order in the layout specification.

 ```
-L1, public, Summary;
+L1, Summary
-L2, public, Creator/Publisher: Identifier, Title, Creator, Publisher, Date;
+L2, Creator/Publisher: Identifier, Title, Creator, Publisher, Date
-L3, public, Type/Subject: Identifier, Title, Subject, Type;
+L3, Type/Subject: Identifier, Title, Subject, Type
-L6, admin, Admin Info: Identifier, Title, Status, Medium, Condition;
+L6, Confidential, admin: Identifier, Title, Status, Notes;
 ```

-Notice that the specification above includes L1 in the first row, but that row does not list any columns.
-You must specify L1 in order to give it a name which in this example is Summary.
-If you omit L1, the detail layout will not appear as a table view option.

-> **TIP**: If a layout is not displaying as you expect, carefully look at the layout definition and at the rows in the Results Element option.
-If an element name is misspelled in either place, the element will be ignored in the layout.
-Also, if you have a syntax error in either location, for example a row ending in a colon instead of a semicolon, or a mising colon after the *Name* specifier, the affected elements will be ignored.
+Notes about the example above:
+* Each layout begins with an *ID* and *Name*
+* The fourth row also specifies *'admin'*
+* You don't specify columns for the L1 Layout (described in the next section), but you do specify its *Name*.
+* In the example, the columns for the other layouts always begin with "Identifier, Title" so that users see those values on every layout.
+Repeating these columns is a convention, but is not required.

 [Learn more about layouts](http://swhplibrary.net/searching/search-results-table-view/).

 <hr/>

-#### Detail Layout
+#### L1 Detail Layout

-Use the Detail Layout to specify the elements which appear in the three columns of the L1 detail element.
+L1 is a special layout referred to as the Detail Layout because it presents a lot of information about an item, including a thumbnail, in a single row.
+Use the Detail Layout option to specify the elements which appear in the first two columns of this layout.
+The third column is reserved for the Description element.
 A screen shot of the detail layout appears at the top of this documentation.

-You can specify elements for column one and column two, but column three is always the items Dublin Core Description element.
 In the screen shot, the last row shows Type and Subject in column one, and Address and Location in column two.
 If an element has no text, it will not appear in the Detail layout.
 In the screen shot, the first row shows Date in column one, but Date does not appear in the other rows because those items have no date information.

 ###### Format:
-* Specify the column one elements in the first row.
+* Specify the column one elements in the first row
-* Specify the column two elements on the second row.
+* Specify the column two elements on the second row
-* Specify the elements as a comma-separated list of element names chosen from those in the Result Element list.
+* Specify the elements as a comma-separated list of element names
-* Unlike the other layouts, the top to bottom order of elements in the Detail layout columns is not dictated by the order of elements in the Columns option.
-The top to bottom order is the order in the comma-separated lists.
-* Use the pseudo-element `<tags>` to display an item's tags in search results.
+* Use the pseudo-element `<tags>` to display an item's tags

 Below is an example specification of the Detail Layout option.